-Psalms Summaries of Those Studied October 12, 2014-February 21, 2018
+Psalms Summaries of Those Studied October 10, 2014-September 5, 2018

 Psalm 1.
 The godly person contrasted with the ungodly person.
 How blessed is the man.
 This is a fitting start for the entire book.
 The godly believer’s spiritual joy, contentment, and production are based on delight in and meditation on Yahweh’s word in contrast to the spiritually worthless life of the ungodly person.
 This psalm contrasts the godly believer with the ungodly person.
 The godly believer delights in and meditates on Yahweh’s word and so makes the right choices about ideas, activities, and relationships.
 He reaps spiritual joy, contentment, and production because of his right relationship with Yahweh, while the ungodly person has a spiritually worthless life, though from the human viewpoint he may be temporarily successful and prosperous.
 In the end the godly will be saved and blessed while the ungodly will perish.

 1. Do not become influenced by the wrong people.

 2. I should enjoy God’s word and think about what it says.